This article originally appeared on VICE UK.

-Kay and I agree on everything: how fit Jake Gyllenhaal is, how soothing Liverpudlian accents are, how we are obviously not going to give the museum a voluntary donation.
-Being with her is easy, like sinking into a bubble bath or stealing a boy's well-worn Reebok jumper after a night out.
-It's easy to forget that Kay is actually getting paid to be here – £20-an-hour, just to pretend she cares about me.
+Kay and I agree on everything: how hot Jake Gyllenhaal is, how soothing Liverpudlian accents are, how we are obviously not going to give the museum a voluntary donation.
+Being with her is easy, like sinking into a bubble bath or stealing a boy's well-worn Reebok sweater after a night out.
+It's easy to forget that Kay is actually getting paid to be here—£20 [$25]-an-hour, just to pretend she cares about me.
 She's very good at it.

-I found Kay on rentafriend.com, a website where, for a $24.95 (£19.25) monthly fee, you can pick someone to hangout with from a database of 621,585 people.
+I found Kay on rentafriend.com, a website where, for a $24.95 monthly fee, you can pick someone to hang out with from a database of 621,585 people.
 The site was set up in 2009 after CEO Scott Rosenbaum found himself wondering why there were so many dating websites, but none for platonic relationships.

-Along with Japan's rent-a-family industry and the growing amount of companies which allow you to rent-a-mourner for your own funeral, rental friends sound like the beginning of the end.
+Along with Japan's rent-a-family industry and the growing amount of companies that allow you to rent-a-mourner for your own funeral, rental friends sound like the beginning of the end.
 But they make perfect sense in a society where overwork and social media has rendered us fragmented.
-A study carried out last year by the BBC found that one in three of us describe ourselves as "socially isolated", while adults typically have just two people they feel able to confide in.
-This isn't making us very happy: one-third of people feel lonely often or very often.
+A study carried out last year by the BBC found that one in three of us describe ourselves as "socially isolated," while adults typically have just two people they feel able to confide in.
+This isn't making us very happy: One-third of people feel lonely often or very often.

 We walk into the museum.
-In front of a taxidermy giraffe I find out that Kay is 21 and studying Economics at Brighton University.
-In her spare time, she invests money on the stock market, a hobby she to turn into a profession after graduation.
-Lucky, then, that all three of her regular Rent-a-Friend clients are middle-aged men who work in finance, one of whom offers her free tutoring on her course.
+In front of a taxidermy giraffe, I find out that Kay is 21 and studying Economics at Brighton University.
+In her spare time, she invests money on the stock market, a hobby she plans on turning into a profession after graduation.
+Lucky, then, that all three of her regular Rent-a-Friend clients are middle-aged men who work in finance, one of whom offers her free tutoring for her course.

 Kay became a friend for hire after googling "how to make money fast" directed her to the website.
 She meets up with each client around once every two weeks, swapping the student life of Domino's pizza and revising lecture Powerpoints for beef carpaccio with men in Rolex watches.
 She normally spends around three to six hours with clients; sometimes, one sitting is all she needs to pay off her monthly rent.

-Kay likens her work to that of a therapist: "So much of the time in our society, when people we care about ask, 'How are you?' we never say, 'I'm shit, I'm struggling to pay my bills, my mum is annoying me.'
+Kay likens her work to that of a therapist: "So much of the time in our society, when people we care about ask, 'How are you?' we never say, 'I'm doing shitty.
+I'm struggling to pay my bills; my mom is annoying me.'
 You just say, 'Yeah, I'm good.
 How are you?'
 I get a lot of people who want to talk about problems that are going on in their lives."

 I ask Kay why she thinks men are more likely to hire her out.
-"Women can moan to their friends, but men often don't have this same experience – there's still a huge prejudice towards men expressing emotion," she says.
+"Women can moan to their friends, but men often don't have this same experience—there's still a huge prejudice toward men expressing emotion," she says.
 "Often, my clients find that they are too ashamed to be vulnerable."